Considerations for Civilized Discourse on the Forum

 New products/services launch

-- No adverts related to the services being provided
+- No advertisements related to commercial services provided are allowed

-- Only if complete source code is available on public sites and freely downloadable
+- Only if complete source code is publicly available and freely downloadable

 Choice of category